w-mcilhagga/jsparser/README.md

 }
 ```

-The best approach is to create a wrapper which turns a parser into one which creates a node when it succeeds:
+This code is put in a wrapper function which turns a parser into one which creates a node when it succeeds:

 ```javascript
 function node(nodename, parser) {